rust-stuco/lectures/week12/parallelism.md

 # Approach 1: Mutual Exclusion

-We need to establish *mutual exclusion*, so that threads don't interfere with each other.
+We need to establish _mutual exclusion_.

-* Mutual exclusion means "Only one thread can do something at a time"
+* You can think of mutual exclusion as "Only one thread at a time"
+  * Mutual exclusion means threads don't interfere with each other
-* A common tool for this is a mutex lock
+* A common tool for this is a `mutex` lock

 <!-- Explain what mutual exclusion is, what a mutex is, high level, verbally -->